Who Are The Jesuits?

 manresa house - boston college

 The Jesuits, also known as the Society of Jesus, is a community of priests and brothers dedicated to the service of God and the Church for the betterment of the world around us.
 No matter what our work, from university to infirmary to barrio, it is for the glory of God and the help and salvation of souls.
 Even within the Society of Jesus, there is a great variety of voices, an array of talents, but we are all at the service of the call and the mission.
 Some are gifted at social analysis, others at immediate and effective working with people at the margins of life or society.
 Many are scholars, many are missionaries.
 Whether teaching, preaching, giving the sacraments or praying for the society, our voices are as varied as the corporal and spiritual works of mercy, but there must be one message: to love God with all our hearts and to love our neighbors as ourselves.
-Are you interested in learning more or joining us?
-Please check out the New England Society of Jesus Website.
+Are you interested in learning more about the Jesuits?

 “The Church needs you, counts on you, and continues to turn to you with confidence, particularly to reach the geographical and spiritual places where others do not reach or find it difficult to reach.”